 Students residential in Cambridge will experience life in a top UK university city, while fulfilling their educational ambitions and enjoying the summer experience of their lives.
 Learn more about all that our Cambridge Summer School has to offer.

 The programme is overseen by the Programme Director, who implements the day-to-day running of the programme.
 The Director is assisted by a team of Counsellors who very often are current members of the University of Oxford or University of Cambridge.
 The Counsellors ensure that students are looked after pastorally, culturally and socially during their programme.
-Students are able to talk informally and frankly to the Counsellors in order to raise concerns or to discuss their course.
-Each campus has members of staff who are residential throughout the programme and are able to assist students at any time of the day or night.
+Students are able to talk informally and frankly to the Counsellors in order to raise concerns or to discuss university applications.
+Each campus has members of residential staff who live in the college throughout the programme and are able to assist students at any time of the day or night.

 Students on this course: